octabytes/octabytes.github.io/content/fully-managed-open-source-services/applications/others/languagetool.md

   website: https://languagetool.org/
   iframe_website: /website/applications/others/languagetool
   direct_link: true
-  dashboardImage: /images/applications/others/languagetool/screenshot-1.png
-  short_description: LanguageTool is an Open Source proofreading software for English, Spanish, French, German, Portuguese, Polish, Dutch, and more than 20 other languages.
-  description: LanguageTool’s multilingual grammar, style, and spell checker is used by millions of people around the world
+  description: "LanguageTool is a powerful multilingual grammar, style, and spell checker trusted by millions worldwide.
+Whether you're composing an email, writing a blog post, or drafting a professional document, LanguageTool helps you write with confidence.
+Supporting over 20 languages, it offers real-time suggestions for improving your text's grammar, spelling, punctuation, and style.
+Its browser add-on works seamlessly across the web, while its desktop integration with office programs ensures consistent quality across all your documents.
+Privacy-focused and easy to use, LanguageTool is your ideal writing companion for any task, big or small."
   features:
-    - title: Add-on works anywhere on the web
+    - title: Add-on Works Anywhere on the Web
-      description: "Receive tips on how to improve your text (including punctuation advice etc.) while typing an e-mail, a blog post or just a simple tweet.
-Whatever language you're using, LanguageTool will automatically detect it and provide suggestions.
-To respect your privacy, no text is stored by the browser add-on."
+      description: "LanguageTool’s browser add-on provides real-time writing suggestions across various platforms, including emails, blog posts, and social media.
+It supports multiple languages and ensures text improvement without storing any data, prioritizing your privacy."
-    - title: Easily Integrates with your favorite office program
+    - title: Easily Integrates with Your Favorite Office Program
-      description: "Get the best out of your docs and deliver error-free results.
-No matter whether you're working on a dissertation, an essay, or a book, or you just want to note down something."
+      description: "Effortlessly integrate LanguageTool with your preferred office software like Google Docs, Microsoft Word, and others.
+It’s designed to help you produce polished, error-free content, whether you're writing an academic paper, report, or casual note."
     - title: Multilingual LanguageTool for a Multilingual World
-      description: LanguageTool checks every text for spelling and grammar mistakes in more than twenty Languages.
-Additionally, it enriches your writing with in-depth style suggestions.
+      description: "With support for over 20 languages, LanguageTool automatically detects the language you're writing in and offers grammar, spelling, and style suggestions.
+Its multilingual capability makes it an invaluable tool for anyone writing in multiple languages."
     - title: Cloud and On-Premise Version
-      description: LanguageTool offers scalable and reliable solutions for everybody—whether you are a growing team or an established corporation.
+      description: "Choose between LanguageTool's cloud-based solution or on-premise deployment to best suit your needs.
+Whether you're an individual user, a small team, or a large enterprise, LanguageTool’s scalable and flexible options ensure a solution that grows with you."
+    - title: In-Depth Style Suggestions
+      description: "Beyond grammar and spelling, LanguageTool enhances your writing with advanced style suggestions.
+It helps you improve readability, tone, and clarity, making your writing more engaging and effective for any audience."
+    - title: Privacy-Focused with Secure Data Handling
+      description: "LanguageTool respects your privacy.
+No text is stored or shared when using the browser add-on, and it ensures your personal information is always kept secure, providing peace of mind while you write."
   screenshots:
     - /images/applications/others/languagetool/screenshot-1.png
     - /images/applications/others/languagetool/screenshot-2.png